Petrosomatoglyph: Horses

-In Europe: Wales and Cornwall Royal and other horses were sacred to Epona, the horse-goddess.
+Royal and other horses were sacred to Epona, the horse-goddess.
 Near Castell Cilan in Gwynedd, North Wales, is a stone embedded in the ground bearing the hoof-print of King Einion's horse.
 At Llanllyfni in Wales is the hoof-print of the horse of St. Gredfyw.
 Close to Llyn Barfog in Wales is a hoof-print etched deep into the rock "Carn March Arthur", or the "Stone of Arthur's Horse", which was supposedly made by King Arthur's mount, Llamrai, when it was hauling the terrible Addanc, or "afanc" monster, from the lake.
 At the Creiqiau Tylwch near Llangurig, Oliver Cromwell is said to have ridden his horse over the precipitous rocks and left behind a hoof print.

 Not far from the Devil's Quoit in St. Columb, on the edge of Goss Moor in Cornwall, is a large stone with four deeply impressed marks, known as "King Arthur's Stone".
 The marks are said to be footprints made by the horse upon which Arthur rode when he resided at Castle an Dinas and hunted on the moors.
 A Welsh legend has King Arthur pursuing Morgan le Fay, who turns herself into a stone.
 Arthur's steed leaps across the Bristol Channel, leaving its hoof-prints on a rock.